-recently appeared, which we list in Table 1.
-To the best of our knowledge, POSENS is the most complete solution as it includes an open source, end-to-end, network-slicing-aware mobile network stack that also includes a MANO framework.
-Other solutions either consider the RAN only [12, 13, 14] or neglect the UE role [5].
-Furthermore, POSENS is the only completely open source solution that is readily available in a public repository (GitHub).
+We finish this section by reviewing state-of-the-art solutions on Network Slicing that have recently appeared, which we list in Table I. To the best of our knowledge, POSENS is the most complete solution as it includes an open-source, end to end, network slicing-aware mobile network stack, that includes also a Management and Orchestration framework.
+Other solutions are either considering the RAN only [5], [6], [7] or neglecting the UE role [8].
+Furthermore, POSENS is the only completely open-source solution that is readily available in a public repository (GitHub).

+III.
 DESIGN OF POSENS

 POSENS provides an implementation of all the modules needed for an end-to-end network slicing-aware mobile network.
-This includes elements belonging to all the realms of a mobile network (UE, RAN, and CN), plus an orchestration framework.
+This includes elements belonging to all the realms of a mobile network (UE, RAN and CN), plus an orchestration framework.
 Still, the most important enabler of an end-to-end network slicing setup is RAN slicing.

 In the following, we describe the design of our solution to support RAN slicing.
-This solution consists of introducing a number of changes and new modules to the srsLTE UE and eNB implementations.
-The resulting software architecture, for the case of two slices, is illustrated in Fig. 3, where each slice is depicted with a different color (we consider the case of two slices for simplicity, but the software can easily be extended to support more slices).
-We also assume for simplicity that each slice is associated with a different tenant.
+This solution consists on introducing a number of changes and new modules to the srsLTE UE and eNB implementations.
+The resulting software architecture, for the case of two slices, is illustrated in Fig. 3, where each slice is depicted with a different color (we consider the case of two slices for simplicity, but the software can be easily extended to support more slices).
+We will also assume for simplicity that each slice is associated with a different tenant.

-As discussed above, in our first release of POSENS we decided to implement Option 1 for RAN slicing, where slices are multiplexed and demultiplexed at the PDCP layer.
-This option has the additional advantage of requiring fewer changes in the eNB software implementation, which is the main cause of instabilities in an SDR-based testbed.
+As discussed in Section II, we decided to implement in our first release of POSENS the "Option 1" for RAN slicing, where slices are multiplexed and demultiplexed at the PDCP layer.
+This option has the additional advantage of requiring less changes in the eNB software implementation, which is the main cause of instabilities in a SDR-based testbed.
 The cornerstones of the solution are the "slice coalescer" modules, located at the PDCP layer and above.
-These modules forward the control and data layer information for each slice over the common communication channel.
+These modules forwarding the control and data layer information for each slice over the common communication channel.
 Another key feature of our implementation is that each slice at the UE has its own RRC module, and does not require any additional functionality inside the CN.
-Conversely, at the eNB there is only one RRC module, as with its default behavior it is capable of managing multiple non-access stratum (NAS) from various users simultaneously.
-In what follows, we provide a more detailed description of the enhancements required by our solution by describing the behavior of the UE and the eNB.
+Conversely, at the eNB there is only one RRC module, as with its default behavior is capable of managing multiple Non-access stratum (NAS) from various users simultaneously.
+In what follows, we provide a more detailed description of the enhancements required by our solution, by describing the behavior of the UE and the eNB.